 One of favorite hobbies is aviation.
-Included on this (work in progress) page is a set of links, stories, pictures, videos and whatever miscellanea I find interesting enough to post.
-Mostly, I am using this page to share with fellow aviators and other folks information about this wonderful and fulfilling pastime.
-Obviously, this is an informal page so please don't take any information contained or connected to this page as a legal statement of policy or advice, but consult the appropriate authorities on any issue of flying.
+Below are a set of links, stories, pictures, videos and whatever miscellanea I find interesting enough to post.
+For the most part I am using this page to share with folks my passion for flying.
+Obviously, this is an informal page so please don't take any information contained or connected to this page as a legal statement of policy or professional advice, but consult the appropriate authorities on any issue of flying.

 Foreflight is an application that runs on an iPad or iPhone that is simply essential for most pilots.
 I see everyone from beginner to commercial airline pilots who use Foreflight for situational awareness and flight planning.
 It integrates with some kinds of ADS-B devices (such as the portable Stratus), which can give you like weather and traffic updates in the cockpit.
 A bit pricey at $150/year but absolutely worth it.